 We are a dog friendly hotel

 Who deserves a San Juan Island vacation as much as you do?
 Your puppy!
-The Earthbox Inn & Spa offers dog friendly rooms in almost every room style (subject to a nightly fee with a limit of 2 dogs) in designated dog-friendly rooms only.
+The Earthbox Inn & Spa offers dog friendly rooms (subject to a nightly fee with a limit of 2 dogs) in designated dog-friendly rooms only.
 Please make sure to let us know you will be bringing your furry friend when you make your reservation and we’ll have food & water bowls, a pet blanket and special treat waiting for your best friend.

 Wondering how to get here with your pooch?

 Leashed dogs are allowed on the car deck, in cars and in carriers on the passenger decks.

 Pups ride free.
 If you travel by car, don’t forget to make your vehicle reservation.